hansroh/skitai/README.txt

   def hello (was, name = "Hans Roh"):
     return "Hello, %s" % name

-If your server run with SSL, you can use app.authorization = "basic", otherwise use "digest" for your server's security.
+If your server run with SSL, you can use app.authorization = "basic", otherwise use "digest" for your password security.